fideloper/saas-starter/readme.md

 ### Command Logger

+You can log commands run, and add some meta data.
+This is useful for auditing user actions, or displaying actions users have taken on their account.

 Wrapped around the Command Bus is the `App\Logger\CommandLogger`, which tests if the command implements the `App\Logger\Loggable` interface.